Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

-To evaluate the PUBO cost function, determining the overall cost for each replica is needed in order to calculate the acceptance probability in Eq.~(\ref{eq:replica_exchange}) during each replica exchange.
+To evaluate the PUBO cost function, determination of the overall cost for each replica is needed in order to calculate the acceptance probability in Eq.~(\ref{eq:replica_exchange}) during each replica exchange.
 In principle, the cost function can be evaluated inside the crossbar array at the expense of having a larger crossbar.
 As shown in Fig.~\ref{fig:PTIC_HW}(a), an additional crossbar column is used to sum the cost terms.
 Additional crossbar rows are also needed to calculate the cost of the individual clauses.
 Under the worst-case assumptions (i.e., when none of the cost terms are identical to the gradients of other clauses), twice the number of crossbar rows would be required.
-The output signal of this additional crossbar column is then sampled by an analog-to-digital converter (ADC) with a resolution of $\log_2(number\, of\, clauses)$.
-The PUBO cost for each replica is evaluated in the central processing element that calculates the acceptance probability, performs the replica exchange, and updates the temperature for each replica.
+The output signal of this additional crossbar column is then sampled by an analog-to-digital converter (ADC) with a resolution of $\log_2(n_c)$, where $n_c$ represents the number of clauses.
+The PUBO cost for each replica is evaluated in the central processing element, which calculates the acceptance probability, performs the replica exchange, and updates the temperature for each replica .
 The temperature signal is then provided to the control DAC to adjust the magnitude of the analog noise signal within the replicas.